Relevant documents: 51st Report from the Delegated Powers Committee, 19th Report from the Constitution Committee

 I would be the mover of Amendment 6.
 I originally proposed with the Public Bill Office precisely the amendment that the noble and learned Lord, Lord Goldsmith, tabled.
 I am sorry that we were not able to communicate about it.
 However, it shows how wise it was for this House to have had the weekend to think about things.
 Not only has the temperature cooled a bit but it has given us the chance to read two very important reports that were hastily brought out over the weekend.
 I congratulate the members of the two Select Committees—the Constitution Committee and the Delegated Powers and Regulatory Reform Committee—and all those who worked to achieve this on getting the reports published.
 They raised an important issue and, to some extent, answered my question.
 My amendment would have been a probing amendment.

 I tabled this amendment for clarification.
 After we have debated all the amendments, it will demonstrate even further just how toothless and pointless this Bill is.
 I was minded to put this amendment down for the following reason, which has also been suggested by the noble and learned Lord, Lord Goldsmith.
-Let us suppose that the Prime Minister picks up the phone to Brussels, or goes there, and they say they will give an extension for however many months, provided we pay more, or enter into discussions with Spain about Gibraltar, for example.
+Let us suppose that the Prime Minister picks up the phone to Brussels, or goes there, and it says that it will give an extension for however many months, provided we pay more, or enter into discussions with Spain about Gibraltar, for example.
 I am glad to see the return of the royal prerogative because I assume that that will mean that she can simply say no and put the receiver down.
 As drafted, the Bill concerns only the date; it has nothing about conditions.
 The date may well be inextricably mixed up with conditions.

 As things stand, there would be nothing to get either House involved, or to stop the Prime Minister rejecting or accepting such a condition.
 Moreover, if you look at the drafting—of course, you draft in haste and repent at leisure—Clause 1(2) requires her only to seek an extension, not to achieve or accept it, or anything like that.
 Going back to my phone call metaphor, if she seeks an extension, and picks up the phone to Monsieur Barnier and says whatever, and he says no or she does not like what he says, she puts the phone down—end of.
 I maintain that this Bill does not wholly achieve what it sets out to do, which is to stop no deal, but I am happy to see a return of the royal prerogative.
 I agree with the noble and learned Lord, Lord Goldsmith, that those two final clauses should be removed because they simply confuse the issue.